ylify/VEHoP/README.md

 ## Dependency Check

 - For local installations:
   ```shell
   python3 VEHoP.py -h
   ```
-  It will check the dependencies, show the missing ones, and then install them via mamba automatically.
+  The script will check the dependencies, show the missing ones, and then install them via mamba automatically.
+  Output should display the help information (shown as below) if dependencies are properly resolved.

 - For Docker (ensure all input files are in `host_input_working_dir`):
   ```shell
   docker run --name vehop -v host_input_working_dir:/container_working_dir -it agnostidae/vehop:1.3 /bin/bash # interactive container
   python /root/app/VEHoP/VEHoP.py -h
   ```
-  Output should display the help information below if dependencies are properly resolved.

 ## Usage
 ```shell